 The Economic and Commercial Section at the U.S. Mission in Kampala offers a number of commercial services that aim to promote American trade and investment interests, encourage U.S. exports, and level the playing field for all businesses by advocating for open markets, free trade, and predictability and transparency in the regulatory environment.
 We draw on our extensive networks of business contacts and local knowledge to conduct partner searches, perform company profiles and carry out other commercial services upon request by U.S. firms.
 The Embassy is eager to assist Ugandan businesses and individuals seeking to identify U.S. suppliers of goods and services to promote bilateral trade.

-- Uganda: 2016 Country Commercial Guide: A Country Commercial Guide for U.S. Companies: Provides a comprehensive overview of doing business in Uganda, and includes a wide range of information on the Ugandan investment climate, sectors of opportunity, regulatory developments, and statistics on the Ugandan economy.
+- Uganda: 2017 Country Commercial Guide: A Country Commercial Guide for U.S. Companies: Provides a comprehensive overview of doing business in Uganda, and includes a wide range of information on the Ugandan investment climate, sectors of opportunity, regulatory developments, and statistics on the Ugandan economy.
+Download the guide (PDF 1.09MB)

-- 2016 Investment Climate Statements for Uganda: Helps guide investors looking at opportunities in Uganda.
+- 2017 Investment Climate Statements for Uganda: Helps guide investors looking at opportunities in Uganda.
+Download the statements (PDF 499 KB)

 The U.S. Government provides a range of commercial services for businesses operating in Africa.